smogon/pokemon-showdown/mods/gennext/README.md

 - Scald's damage is no longer affected by weather: instead, it gets 60% burn chance in sun

-- Hi Jump Kick now has 100 base power
+- High Jump Kick now has 100 base power

 - Shadow Ball now has 90 base power and 30% -SpD